wp-plugins/compact-wp-audio-player/readme.txt

 * If you are selling audio files from your site then you can use this plugin to offer a preview
 * Add the audio player to any post/page using shortcode
 * Use autoplay option to play an audio/mp3 file as soon as the page loads
+* Ability to specify both the mp3 and ogg version of your audio files.
+The plugin will play the appropriate one based on the device.

 http://www.youtube.com/watch?v=4eBIPqfZiss